zsonbi/LogDelta/README.md

-# Robo-Mode
+# LogDelta
-Robo-mode assumes your folders represent a collection of software logs of interest.
-Robo-mode performs a comparison between two or more folders using matching file names.
+LogDelta assumes your folders represent a collection of software logs of interest.
+LogDelta performs a comparison between two or more folders using matching file names.
 A **target run** represents a software run we are interested in analyzing.
-Robo-mode uses **comparison runs** as a baseline.
+LogDelta uses **comparison runs** as a baseline.
 For example, the "My_passing_logs" folder would be a comparison run, while "My_failing_logs" would be your target run that you want to analyze.

 ## Example
 - Download [Hadoop data](https://zenodo.org/records/8196385/files/Hadoop.zip?download=1) from Zenodo